maxwelld90/modelling/exploratory/cscw-markov/README.md

 * Look at the first five minutes, then the last five minutes?

 ## Exprimental Interface
 To represent interactions over the *SearchX* interface, we use (in this first pass) Markov models, with each state representing a different interface component (i.e. the searcher is currently interacting with a given component in some way), with transition probabilities the liklihood of transitioning from interface component *x* to interface component *y*.
+We keep it simple, considering four main areas in which a participant can interact.

 ![Interface components](interface.png)

+The four components are:

+* Querying, the state where a participant is entering a query

 ### Component Sizes
 Note that the *recent queries* component is always placed above the *saved documents* component.
 Note also of the height of each component; these heights are fixed, and for some reason are different.